-The dissident went from being a young man with communist ideals and a badly placed faith in the insurgent struggle to becoming an extravagant drug lord who liked to buy luxury horses, only wore imported military clothing and handled billions of pesos a year.
-Because of this, Jhon 40 became one of the main objectives of the Colombian government in its fight against the guerrillas, and is currently one of the most important actors in international drug trafficking in southern Colombia.
+The dissident went from being a young man with communist ideals and faith in the insurgent struggle to an extravagant drug lord with a taste for horses, who only wore imported military clothing and handled billions of pesos a year.
+The power and wealth he has amassed through drug trafficking have made him a top priority target for Colombia, and a key part of the plan to reunite the FARC dissidents.

-In 2006, the Colombian government, supported by the United States, implemented operation "Emperador," which gathered 3,200 uniformed men in Meta with the sole objective of capturing Jhon 40.
+In 2006, the Colombian government, supported by the United States, implemented operation "Emperador," which gathered 3,200 uniformed men in Meta with the sole objective of capturing John 40.

-The criminal power of Jhon 40 would increase in 2007, when Negro Acacio died after a military bombing.
+His criminal power increased in 2007, when Negro Acacio died after a military bombing.
 The FARC Secretariat ordered him to take control of the coca business in the south of the country.
-As a result, Jhon 40 went on to handle all of the drug trafficking in the departments of Meta and Guaviare, which not only increased his power within the FARC, but also increased his lack of discipline and excesses.
+As a result, John 40 went on to handle all of the drug trafficking in the departments of Meta and Guaviare, which not only increased his power within the FARC, but also increased his lack of discipline and excesses.

-By 2015, Jhon 40 was named as one of the commanders who would not participate in the FARC’s demobilization process.
-In fact, the National Anti-Narcotic and Money Laundering Directorate (Dirección Nacional de Antinarcóticos y Lavado de Activos) accused Jhon 40 of continued involvement in criminal activities in Meta.
+By 2015, John 40 was named as one of the commanders who would not participate in the FARC’s demobilization process.
+In fact, the National Anti-Narcotic and Money Laundering Directorate (Dirección Nacional de Antinarcóticos y Lavado de Activos) accused John 40 of continued involvement in criminal activities in Meta.

-When he belonged to the FARC, Jhon 40 controlled international cocaine shipment routes from Meta and Guaviare.
-He was in charge of relations with drug buyers in Colombia’s border regions with Brazil and Venezuela, who guaranteed them that at least 100 tons of cocaine would be trafficked per year.
-His profits were counted by the billions of pesos, making him one of the main economic suppliers of the FARC’s Eastern Bloc.
+When he belonged to the FARC, John 40 controlled international cocaine shipment routes from Meta and Guaviare.
+He was in charge of relations with drug buyers in Colombia’s border regions with Brazil and Venezuela, and guaranteed them that at least 100 tons of cocaine would be trafficked per year.
+His profits were counted in the billions of pesos, making him one of the main economic suppliers of the FARC’s Eastern Bloc.

 John 40 also meddled in different structures to launder dirty money from cocaine trafficking.
 He shaped a network of frontmen through which he bought estates and luxurious properties in the main capitals of the country, while he built bars, hotels and clubs in Meta with drug money.